 As parents or caregivers, you know your kiddo best.
 You are the expert on their likes, dislikes, habits, and moods.
 You will notice any changes in their day to day routine and interests before anyone, which is why it is important for you to know some of the warning signs related to an eating disorder.
 Let’s start with reviewing some of the red flags.

 Your child’s weight is typically pretty predictable and usually trends on the same growth curve.
 Any significant change from this as seen in abnormal weight gain, weight loss, or plateau in weight can be red flags.
-Especially if this change is coupled with your child feeling weak, tired, cold, and experiencing hair loss.
+Especially if this change is coupled with additional symptoms:

 Has your child recently expressed interest in trying the newest fad diet?
 Or wanted to take a shot at living a vegan lifestyle?
 Have they voiced interest in eating healthier which has led to avoidance of their favorite foods such as pizza, french fries, desserts, and pasta?